jpwilliams/temit/docs/requesters.md

 ## Best practices

-reuse
-queue churn (think of it like starting up a database connection every time you want to fetch some data)

 Create one requester for an event and reuse it as much as possible.

 Setting up a requester requires some queue configuration on RabbitMQ.
 While this takes a miniscule amount of time to do, consistently deleting and re-declaring queues creates what is known as "queue churn".